Skip to content

 The agent ID is stored in a hidden HTML comment in the tracking comment.
 On follow-up mentions, the action finds this metadata and resumes the same agent, preserving conversation history and memory.

-To force a new agent, use: @letta-code [--new] start fresh
+To force a new agent, use: @letta-code [--new-agent] start fresh

 For workflows that run automatically (e.g., auto-review every PR):